 The SU Copy Center can print your poster on glossy paper at an affordable price.
 Please allow at least 2 days for printing, drying, and trimming.
 Email your poster PDF to email@example.com.

 Check out the University of Illinois at Urbana-Champaign Library for Elements of a Great Poster Presentation, or use the quick list below.

-- Describe your project to the judges with an “elevator speech” (5 minutes or less)
+- Describe your project to the judges in 5-7 minutes

 - Answer judges questions thoughtfully and thoroughly

 - Smile—Be positive and professional